Nastel/tnt4j-streams/README.md

 (O) marked libraries are optional

 ## Building
-* To build the project, run maven goals `clean package`
+* To build the project, run Maven goals `clean package`
-* To build the project and install to local repo, run maven goals `clean install`
+* To build the project and install to local repo, run Maven goals `clean install`
 * To make distributable release assemblies use one of profiles: `pack-bin` or `pack-all`:
     * containing only binary distribution: run `mvn -P pack-bin`
     * containing binary, source and javadoc distribution: run `mvn -P pack-all`

-By default maven will build all modules defined in `tnt4j-streams/pom.xml` file.
+By default Maven will build all modules defined in `tnt4j-streams/pom.xml` file.

 If you do not want to build some of optional modules, comment those out like `WMQ` module is.
-Or you can define maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.:
+Or you can define Maven to build your preferred set of modules using `-pl, --projects` argument (comma separated modules list) together with `-am, --also-make` argument, e.g.:

 ```cmd